craftcms/docs/docs/cloud/domains.md

 - Google domains
 - GoDaddy

-If your provider does not support CNAME flattening, but you would like to take advantage of it, we recommend switching to Cloudflare before launching on Cloud.
-When setting up a domain with Cloudflare, they copy all your existing records, and give you an opportunity to tweak them before cutting over.

 ### Subdomains

 Each domain can have any number of subdomains.
 Subdomains can point to the same environment as the primary domain (great for multi-site projects) or a different environment (perfect for a staging environment).

 You may also directly add and verify a non-apex domain if your project will never need to serve traffic from the apex—but we only recommend this in limited circumstances, like when using [rewrites and redirects](redirects.md).
+Domain [verification](#verify-ownership) is possible without routing traffic to a apex domain; you can then send traffic from more subdomains using the `CNAME` records in the **Route Traffic** table.

 ## SSL

 Every domain that sends traffic to Craft Cloud is automatically protected with SSL by [Cloudflare](https://cloudflare.com).
-You do not need to manage certificates, redirection, or any other configuration—Cloud takes care of this for you, at the edge.
+You do not need to manage certificates, redirection, or any other configuration—Cloud takes care of this for you, at the gateway.

 Cloud also sets the `@web` alias to ensure all URLs are generated with the secure `https://` protocol.
 The only place we *don’t* know what `@web` should be is on the CLI—if you need to generate URLs from a command (or queue job), you may need to define this alias in your [application config](/5.x/configure.html#aliases).